- Porch Furniture

 Jump forward just a few decades, and the Original Pawleys Island Rope Hammock had already become the standard by which other rope hammocks were being measured.

 Today, we get machine assistance with a few production processes, such as rope-making and wood cutting, to capture the precision required.
-But once it’s time to weave and then assemble a hammock or one of our hammock-inspired swings or rockers, it’s all hands, and only hands!
 At Pawleys Island, we don’t view the human part of the process merely as important; we regard it as essential.
 Handcrafting is who we are.

 The Rope Shop